garnierclement/pfe/projects/core/README.md

 * `publish()`
 * `close()`

+### Source files

+* `app.js` is the main entry point of the program
+* `manticore.js` is the module containing the core singleton
+* `node.js` is the Node class
+* `interactive.js` contains code for interactive commands in the shell
+* `trigger.js` contains code for generating and executing processes

 ## Installation

 Install dependencies ([mdns] and [zmq])
-See `package.json` for more information
+See `package.json` for more information about versions

 	$ npm install

+Manually

+	$ npm install mdns
+	$ npm install zmq
+	$ npm install express
+	$ npm install uuid

+Note: zmq and mdns have other requirements, see the main README at the root of this repository

 ## Warning

-On linux distribution, we can see the following warning
+On Linux distributions, we can see the following warning when executing the program

 	*** WARNING *** The program 'node' uses the Apple Bonjour compatibility layer of Avahi.
 	*** WARNING *** Please fix your application to use the native API of Avahi!